microsoft/TypeScript-Handbook/pages/quick-start/react-webpack.md

-Both of these dependencies will let TypeScript and webpack play well together. ts-loader helps webpack compile your TypeScript code using the TypeScript's standard configuration file named `tsconfig.json`. source-map-loader uses any sourcemap outputs from TypeScript to informs webpack when generating its own sourcemaps.
+Both of these dependencies will let TypeScript and webpack play well together. ts-loader helps webpack compile your TypeScript code using the TypeScript's standard configuration file named `tsconfig.json`. source-map-loader uses any sourcemap outputs from TypeScript to inform webpack when generating *its own* sourcemaps.
+This will allow you to debug your final output file as if you were debugging your original TypeScript source code.

 Linking TypeScript allows ts-loader to use your global installation of TypeScript instead of needing a separate local copy.
 If you want a local copy, just run `npm install typescript`.